Dolphins Plus Marine Mammal Responder

 Animal Care and Training Internship at Dolphins Plus Marine Mammal Responder

-Story and images by Sara Veizaga
+Story, video, and images by Sara Veizaga

 During my internship at DPMMR, I had to opportunity to learn how to properly care for marine mammals under human care.
 Each day, I would observe 3 daily training and husbandry sessions.
 During the training sessions, we are required to ask thoughtful questions in order to understand trainers’ intentions behind each method.
 During husbandry sessions, we would observe wound cleaning, sonograms, blood draws, and urine draws.
 In addition to observing these sessions, we would learn to properly sanitize any equipment used in dolphin care.
 We also participated in acting as transporters during voluntary beaches.
 Trainers would ask dolphins to come out of the water, and then we would put our hands on the sides of the dolphin to prepare them to be transported for CT scans.
 In addition to facility work, we would all participate in a series of lectures covering marine mammal biology and in addition to facility work, we would all participate in a series of lectures covering marine mammal biology and physiology, cognition, CT scans, resume workshops, and proper approaches to training.